You’ve reached content that’s exclusive to AARP members.

 Try this today

 • Escape your rut.
 Without immediately consulting a map or GPS, see if you can reach a familiar destination using new streets and shortcuts.
-Watch for opportunities to take roads less traveled as you go about your daily routines.
+Watch for opportunities to take roads less traveled as you go about your daily routine.

 Why